mrcloudchase/ai-content-creator/README.md

 `POST /api/v1/documents/extract-text`

 Upload a .docx file to extract its text content.
-The output is guaranteed to be JSON-compatible and can be directly used with the AI completions endpoint.
+The endpoint returns a JSON object with a "document" field containing the extracted text.
+This format is designed for direct integration with the AI completions endpoint.

 The endpoint automatically checks token count against your configured `OPENAI_MAX_TOKENS` limit and returns an appropriate error if the document is too large.